The Barbz Are Taking Over Call Of Duty: Warzone

 Naturally, the Nicki skin and its implications has been triggering some angry little boys in Call of Duty, but the Barbz run deep.
 One TikTok shows a player frustratingly asking “y’all are really just gonna sit here?” after two Nicki players took out an enemy late in a match.
 As the Nickis try to respond to him, he complains: “Y’all wasted money on that?
 I mean c’mon now” referencing the Nicki skin.
 The squad wins the game, and someone says “fuck you gays” loudly into their mic.
 “Bitch, you’re mad as fuck we won,” a player responded, and the Barbz break out into laughter.
 “Look how we ate that,” one says as the evac helicopter takes the victors away.
 “Barbz r taking over and the straights r mad,” the caption reads.

 I too have been waiting for Nicki to drop in Warzone (in fact I’ve been bothering Activision PR about it for weeks), so I made sure to get a few rounds in last night with Chun-Li herself.
-Within moments of dropping into Ashika Island during the pre-match warmup, I chase down a guy in a generic operator skin, killing him with a spray of pink-splattered bullets.
-“Damn, Nicki!” he yells over Warzone’s proximity chat.
-Minutes later, I mow down someone while blasting Lil’ Kim’s “Lighters Up” over the in-game truck’s radio.
-“Nicki Minaj!” a kid’s voice yells as his character’s body rolls under my tires.
+Within moments of dropping into Ashika Island during the pre-match warmup, I chased down a guy in a generic operator skin, killing him with a spray of pink-splattered bullets.
+“Damn, Nicki!” he yelled over Warzone’s proximity chat.
+Minutes later, I mowed down someone while blasting Lil’ Kim’s “Lighters Up” over the in-game truck’s radio.
+“Nicki Minaj!” a kid’s voice screeched as his character’s body rolled under my tires.

 Her voice lines are unsurprisingly great, too.
 That’s because Nicki Minaj actually recorded them, so when your in-game character shouts “Brrrr” or implores a teammate to “buy me back, boo,” it’s actually the modern queen of rap herself saying it.
 Call of Duty rarely feels like it’s for the girls and the gays, but it certainly does right now.